-Liberty Mutual sells a wide range of insurance products.
-Individual consumers can purchase the standard home, renters’, and auto policies and can also get more specialized policies like identity theft coverage and pet insurance.
+Liberty Mutual offers a broad range of insurance products.
+Individual consumers can purchase standard home, renters’, and auto policies and specialized policies like identity theft coverage and pet insurance.

-For businesses, Liberty offers more product lines than we can list here.
-Some of the highlights include commercial auto, equipment coverage, liability, M&A coverage, workers comp, and surety bonds.
+For businesses, Liberty Mutual provides a vast selection of product lines, including commercial auto, equipment coverage, liability, M&A coverage, workers’ comp, and surety bonds.

-So, although Liberty Mutual still markets life insurance on its site, any coverage purchased through that avenue will be issued by Protective.
+As previously mentioned, Liberty Mutual’s life insurance affiliate, Liberty Life Assurance of Boston, was acquired by Lincoln Financial in 2018.
+While Liberty Mutual still advertises life insurance on its website, any coverage purchased through that channel will be issued by Protective.